 Giora Feidman - Wikipedia.
 Giora Feidman (Hebrew: גיורא פיידמן; born 26 March 1936) is an Argentine-born Israeli clarinetist who specializes in klezmer music.

 Biography Giora Feidman was born in Buenos Aires, Argentina, where his Bessarabian Jewish parents immigrated to escape persecution.
 Feidman comes from a family of klezmer musicians.
 Giora Feidman: The Klezmer's Freilach.
 Klezmer music.
 Historical Background of Indonesian Music by Ridzkhan Sahak on Prezi.
 Indonesian Music and Dance.
 By Kallie Szczepanski Across Indonesia, but particularly on the islands of Java and Bali, gamelan is the most popular form of traditional music.

-Here's an introduction to the main players, with links to more information, for players and afficionados.
-Fiddle The fiddle is the mainstay of most Scottish and Irish music.
-The instrument is exactly the same as a violin; fiddle is simply the term used in traditional music.
+African music.
+Celtic Music Instruments.
 What is celtic music?
 The term 'celtic music' is a rather loose one; for the purpose of Ceolas, it covers the traditional music of the celtic countries - Ireland, Scotland, Wales, Brittany (in France), Galicia (in Spain) and areas which have come under their influence, such as the US and the maritime provinces of Canada, as well as some newer music based on the tradition from these countries.